 ‘They won’t take us today.
 Not today, that’s all,’ Miryam says.

 Ephraim nods.
 He has to.
 He thinks his stubborn wife is right; the Germans will still be looking, after all, for all of those still hidden.
 Their boys included.

 He turns away, leaning himself forward on their one trunk of belongings, and it eases the ache in his back a little, but does nothing for the ache inside him.

 ‘A writer of great delicacy and toughness.’- Ali Smith

-Nominated for the Booker Prize in 2001; one of Granta's 'Best of Young British Novelists' in 2003; longlisted for the Orange/Bailey's Prize in 2007 and 2014; awarded the EM Forster Award in 2011 by the American Academy of Arts and Letters.-
+Nominated for the Booker Prize in 2001; one of Granta's 'Best of Young British Novelists' in 2003; longlisted for the Women's Prize for Fiction in 2007, 2014 and 2017; awarded the EM Forster Award in 2011 by the American Academy of Arts and Letters.-

 'Ms Seiffert’s prose is not showy, but graceful and precise... a gleam in the darkness that readers haven’t seen before.'- The Economist

 'Seiffert's writing is careful, deliberate, impressively honest.'- Irish Times